Maple Highlands Trail

 Due to the trees that line both sides throughout most of the route, it is pleasantly shady, with open fields and farmlands visible at times.
 There are six road crossings, two of them Old State Road (Rt.608) and Mayfield Road (Rt.
 322) fairly well-traveled but well-marked.
 One might encounter bikers of many types along this route, from families with young children to teens to couples as well as more serious, solo bikers.

-The southern extremity of this trail ends at Headwaters Park, a Geauga County park with hiking trails and a reservoir for fishing and boating.
+The southern portion of this segment of trail ends at Headwaters Park, a Geauga County park with hiking trails and a reservoir for fishing and boating.

-There is an unpaved section of the Maple Highlands Trail that extends further south through the village of Middlefield, and on to Parkman.
-[This 6.8-mile section takes travelers from Headwaters Park in Claridon, through Middlefield and over to Swine Creek Reservation.
-Reports have suggested it can be rough due to horse & buggy use.]
+There is another section of the Maple Highlands Trail that extends further south through the village of Middlefield, and on to Parkman.
+[This 6.8-mile section takes travelers from Headwaters Park in Claridon, through Middlefield and over to Swine Creek Reservation.]